 The telecommunications industry left 2020 in a strong position compared to many other sectors.
 While a general economic downturn has affected operators’ ability to deploy new technologies such as 5G or RCS, the long-term prognosis looks good.
 The A2P messaging market alone is set to be worth $72.8bn by 2025.

 But what about the short term?
 What will 2021 hold for the world of telecoms?
-Let us look at some of the established and emerging trends driving change in 2021.
+Let us look at some of the established and emerging telco trends 2021.

 Covid-19 will continue to be a factor